-The innovation of blockchain technology has enabled opportunities for exploring new ways of organizing ourselves both culturally, and societally.
-One of these opportunities, NFTs, enables us to explore new modes of transference and ownership of digital art through the tokenization of assets.
+The innovation of blockchain technology has enabled opportunities for self-organization.
+One of these opportunities are non-fungible tokens which enables us to explore new modes of transference and ownership of digital art through the tokenization of assets.
 This excites me because it means we can create, distribute, and collect, interactive digital art.

 Over the past year, I’ve developed a custom workflow for the production and distribution of 3D NFTs.
 This is both a highly technical and artistic process.
 When creating a 3D NFT, you’re no longer limited by the boundaries of a 2D frame.
 This produces the need for additional considerations in regards to the scope of 3D elements.